 You should prepare to roll with these punches and iterate your centralization process.
 When something goes wrong, step back, introspect on what went wrong, and come back with a solution that allows you to grow.

 You will realize fast that there will be issues with an oversupply of potential contractor CVs, as well as shortages in other areas.
 Many solutions exist for you to resolve these issues, and experts have written about this issue at length elsewhere.
 So, with a little bit of research, you should be able to prevent problems as soon as they crop up.

 More on Global Supply Chains

 After reading this, you should now have a much higher level of understanding when it comes to contractor global supply chains.
 Still, there is always more to learn, and you could always do with a helping hand.
-Lucky for you, we are here to offer you professional consultancy when it comes to contractors.
+Lucky for you, we are here to offer you professional consultancy when it comes to Contractor Management.